davemo/blog.davemo.com/app/posts/2010-11-05-front-end-web-debugging-techniques-isolation.md

 ## 5. Verify ...
 Again

 You've made changes, run your test page through the browsers you are testing for again.
 Repeat step 4 and 5 until you've got a good baseline to work with.
-It's also good to remember the answer to [https://dowebsitesneedtolookexactlythesameineverybrowser.com](https://dowebsitesneedtolookexactlythesameineverybrowser.com) at this point.
+It's also good to remember the answer to the question "Do websites need to look exactly the same in every browser?" **NO**.

 ## 6. Integrate